 It’s the only really established travel blogging group started and filled with genuinely good people.
 It’s really open and everyone is really supportive asking questions and getting good answers.
 There is a secret Facebook group where everyone asks everything, creating good dialogue, and perks and job offers that often pop up.
 While I joined 5 years ago, I didn’t actually go through and do the courses then, which I wish I had because it would have saved me years of trial and error.

 And I’m still learning new things.
-TBS just helped me last month about setting up new adshare opportunities here I would have never known otherwise.
+SSB just helped me last month about setting up new adshare opportunities here I would have never known otherwise.
 Most of the major travel bloggers are in and participate in the Facebook group; it’s the only group I participate in, and it’s been instrumental in my growth and success.
 It taught me everything I needed to know, introduced me to key people, and I ran with it.

 3. Think outside the box